History

 Katie Miller, Emily Newton, Erin Ridout, Andrea Wyatt and Marie Zezula represent UMW as VRU All-Stars.

-UMW finishes 2nd in the Mid-Atlantic championship, advancing to the Women's Collegiate Division II National Rugby Championships in Santa Cruz, California.
+UMW finishes 2nd in the Mid-Atlantic championship, advancing for the 3rd time to the Women's Collegiate Division II National Rugby Championships in Santa Cruz, California.

 UMW wins Women's Collegiate Division II National Rugby Quarterfinals, but loses in the semifinals.